Prinz-Igor/SeriousSpinGame/README.md

 - Spin the Level plattformer/Puzzler (With a spinning player mayhaps?)
 - Gambling (Roulette, One Armed Bandit, The Big Wheel...)
 - Something with a yoyo
+- spin gold from straw

 ## Engine:
 Godot

+## Artstyle:
+2d Pixel/Painted

+## Setting:
+tbd

+## Main Features:
+- Spin-based gameplay
+- Spin-based Story

-## In Schweden macht man Networking:
+## In Schweden macht man Networking